MiracleLabs/ds17-dialogflow-lab/readme.md

 # Build a Facebook Messenger Bot with Dialogflow(API.ai)

-This repository contains the lab which teaches attendees how to build cognitive bots for Facebook Messenger using Dialogflow.
+This repository contains the lab which teaches attendees how to build cognitive bots for Facebook Messenger using Dialogflow.

 ## Lab Overview